braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/multivariate_testing.md

 #### Step 2: Compose your variants

 Create up to 8 variants of your message.
 For some ideas on how to get started differentiating your variants, see [here][70].
+Exactly what is different across the messages determines whether this is a Multivariate or A/B Test.

 ![AB_2_variants][170]

-#### Step 3: Schedule your campaign
+#### Step 3: Schedule your testing campaign

 Test scheduling works the same as scheduling any other Braze campaign.
 All of Braze's [standard campaign scheduling options][175] are available.